dmth/datetimegroup/README.md

 ## Contibutions:
 Contributions are welcome!
 See To-Do list below for ideas.

-When adding icons, please use icons from https://github.com/davidmerfield/Public-Icons and recolor them to #e6e6e6ff Icons are integrated as data-urls.
-For simplicity http://b64.io/ was used for the conversion.
+When adding icons, please use icons from the public-domain set: https://github.com/davidmerfield/Public-Icons and recolor them to #e6e6e6ff.

+Icons are integrated as data-urls.
+For simplicity http://b64.io/ was used for the conversion to base64 and tidying of the svg.

 ## To-Dos:
  * Add a timezone identifier to the datetimegroup